Eric Bakker N.D.March 30, 2022

 The Perfectionist

-Everything had to be just right.
-You may know somebody like this, or even be like this yourself.
-Do you ever feel that no matter how much you accomplish, it’s just isn’t good enough?
-That regardless of how much you achieve, you could do more?
-Do you focus on the minor mistakes you made, rather than on your major achievements?
+Everything has to be just right.
+You may know someone like this or be like this yourself.
+Do you ever feel that no matter how much you accomplish, it’s just not good enough?
+Do you focus on minor mistakes rather than major achievements?

 The Procrastinator

 There’s nothing like a looming deadline to get your heart racing.
-It’s a stressor most of us will experience, but some people put themselves under this pressure daily by procrastinating and putting off the inevitable.
-Psychologist Dr Sarah Edelman explains that if someone is constantly doing this, then rather than simply delaying an unpleasant task, they might avoid their job and need to rethink their career, or be insecure about their abilities.
-By procrastinating, they can blame the results of the task on their lack of effort, not their capabilities.
+It’s a stressor most of us experience, but some put themselves under this pressure daily by procrastinating.
+Psychologist Dr. Sarah Edelman explains that if someone constantly delays tasks, they might need to rethink their career or be insecure about their abilities.

 The Status Chaser